Comment on a planning application

-When members of the planning committee make a decision or planning officers make a decision under delegated powers, they are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the development plan, unless there are other overriding material planning considerations.
+We are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the development plan, unless there are other overriding material planning considerations.

 We are required to act positively and to make planning proposals acceptable.
 We must also include a statement in the decision notice explaining how we have dealt with the planning application in a positive and proactive way based on seeking solutions to problems that may have arisen with the planning application.